lordofkillz/DarkFusion/README.md

 Use the Tab key to auto-complete and select UltraDarkFusion_X.py, then press Enter to start the program.
 For further instructions, refer to the help tab in the program or join the Discord community.

+* DONT FORGET TO INSTALL DARKNET * see page about darknet.

 # UltraDarkFusion Installation Guide (Part 2: with DNN with CUDA)